-Because the general level of ability within our school is high, we recognise that some children may feel disadvantaged working alongside high achieving children.
-They may be offered additional support, through small group or 1:1 activities, in order to boost their skills level and confidence.

-The school recognises that the needs of high achieving children should also be catered for and recognised as an 'additional educational need'.
-Our Governor responsible and the committee they report to is named AEN to acknowledge this i.e. special and additional special needs.
+Children with special educational needs may be offered additional support, through small group or 1:1 activities, in order to boost their skills level and confidence.
+The school recognises that the needs of high achieving children should also be catered for and recognised as a 'special educational need'.

-This SEND Policy details how, at Leigh on Mendip First School, we will do our best to ensure that the necessary provision is made for any pupil who has Special Educational Needs and that those needs are known to all who are likely to work with them.
-We ensure that teachers set individual learning goals and plan appropriately to meet these.
-These goals are shared with parents.
+This SEND policy details how, at Leigh On Mendip school, we will ensure that the necessary provision is made for any pupil who has special educational needs and that those needs are known to all who are likely to work with them.
+We will ensure that teachers are able to identify and provide for those pupils with special educational needs, setting individual learning goals and plan effectively to meet these through an inclusive learning environment.